Bushido: The Way of the Warrior: Plot

 Bushido: The Way of the Warrior tells the story of a young boy who is the sole survivor of a shipwreck following his parents' murder by a horde of bloodthirsty vampires.
 Isamu, a decorated samurai and head of the Shogun’s Guard, takes the boy in, renames him Kichiro and raises him alongside his own son in Bushido, the way of the warrior.

 Years later, when Kichiro is mistakenly sentenced to death for a murder he did not commit, he is forced to escape the island.
-But when the vampires return to invade Japan, hell-bent on conquering the country, it is Kichiro alone who holds the secret to defeating them.
+But when the vampires return to invade Japan, hell-bent on conquering the country, Kichiro is the only one who holds the secret to defeating them.
 As the samurai prepare for war, Kichiro must rise above all to rescue the woman he loves and save his adopted homeland from certain annihilation.

 Bushido: The Way of the Warrior #1

 In 1663, a young Kichiro watches as his parents are murdered by vampires.
-He is rescued by Isamu, head of the Shogun's Guard, and trained with Isamu's actual son Orochi in Bushido, the way of the warrior.
+He is rescued by Isamu, head of the Shogun's Guard and trained with Isamu's actual son Orochi in Bushido, the way of the warrior.
 As the boys become men, Orochi is declared a samurai and the Shogun of Nippon offers his daughter Mitsuko in marriage.
 Kichiro, who has fallen in love with Mitsuko, tells her goodbye and leaves after Orochi confronts him about touching his future wife.
 Kichiro goes to a bar only for vampires to attack.
 He kills them all, but not before one of them mentions fellow vampire Raven and her intent to kill the Shogun.
 Kichiro rides back home to find Isamu dead by Raven's hand.
 Orochi discovers him and blames Kichiro for their father's murder.